chrsonline/uber-movies-hw/README.md

 ## <a name="enhancements"></a>Future enhancements

 * More unit and functional testing.
 There are some tests, but the coverage and functionality tested could definitely be improved.
-The feature set and scope here is small, so there isn't much need for test coverage, but as an application likes this grows it would become increasingly important to have good insight in to what portions of the application are functioning correctly as code changes.
+The feature set and scope here is small, so there isn't much need for test coverage, but as an application like this grows it would become increasingly important to have good insight in to what portions of the application are functioning correctly as code changes.

 * Improved search functionality for any piece of data, might require using something like lucene as a document store to improve full text search on an entire records, so as not to have to specify every field in a mysql "like" query (although that would be completely manageable with an attribute list this small).